astral-fate/memory-management-/README.md

 (c) What is the total memory needed for storing all page tables of a process that uses the entire physical memory

+size of page table entry = size of virtual adress

+hence, at the 1st level, there is:

+2^10 +

+2^9 × 2